Gorilla Monsoon

-Robert James Marella (June 4, 1937 – October 6, 1999), better known by his ring name of Gorilla Monsoon, was an American professional wrestler, play-by-play commentator, and booker.
+Robert James "Gino" Marella (June 4, 1937 – October 6, 1999), better known by his ring name of Gorilla Monsoon, was an American professional wrestler, play-by-play commentator, and booker.

 Monsoon is famous for his run as a villainous super-heavyweight main eventer, and later as the voice of the World Wrestling Federation (WWF), as commentator and backstage manager during the 1980s and 1990s.
 He also portrayed the on-screen role of WWF President from 1995 to 1997.

 In professional wrestling, the staging area just behind the entrance curtain at an event, a position which Marella established and where he could often be found during WWF shows late in his career, is named the "Gorilla Position" in his honor.

 Early life

 Marella attended Jefferson High School in Rochester, New York, becoming a standout athlete in football, amateur wrestling, and track and field.
-At the time, he weighed over 301 pounds (136.53 kg) and was affectionately called "Tiny" by his teammates.
+At the time, he weighed over 300 pounds (136 kg) and was affectionately called "Tiny" by his teammates.

 Marella was also a standout athlete after high school at Ithaca College in Ithaca, New York.
-He continued to wrestle, now weighing over 325 pounds, and took second in the 1959 NCAA Wrestling Championships.
+He continued to wrestle, now weighing over 350 pounds, and took second in the 1959 NCAA Wrestling Championships.
 He also held several school athletic records, including an 18-second wrestling pin, and several track-and-field distinctions.
-He was inducted into the Ithaca College Athletic Hall of Fame in 1973.
 During the summers he was at Ithaca College, he was a construction worker in Rochester.
 One of the buildings he helped construct was the Rochester War Memorial Arena.
-He was inducted into the Section V Wrestling Hall of Fame in 2010 along with longtime childhood friend Frank Marotta who gave a speech on his behalf.

 Marella's size and athletic ability attracted the attention of New York promoter Pedro Martinez, and he went to wrestle for Martinez after graduating from Ithaca in 1959.
-Gorilla was 6'5" and weighed around 325 pounds when he first started wrestling professionally.
-By the end of his career, he was up around 350 pounds, although he had weighed as much as 440 pounds at points.
+Gorilla was 6'5" and weighed around 330 pounds when he first started wrestling professionally.
+By the end of his career, he was up around 375 pounds, although he had weighed as much as 440 pounds at points.